TomaszJaniszta/TomaszJaniszta.github.io/README.md

-# Strona prezentacyjna - Tomasz Janiszta
+# Presentation page - Tomasz Janiszta

-## Witam serdecznie,

-Programuję w JavaScript.
+## Hello and welcome,

+I program in JavaScript.
 Front-end: React, Angular.
 Back-end: Node.js.

-Strona zawiera przykłady wykonanego przeze mnie kodu jako szybką prezentację.
-Można zapoznać się z widocznymi tu warstwami końcowymi/użytkowymi kodu.

-### Miłego oglądania, ale... zapraszam też do zerknięcia w pliki js :)
+Also VBA, but I don't put this code here.

+The page contains examples of the code I made as a quick demo.
+You can take a look at the final/utility layers of code shown here.

+### Nice watching :)